mets

 GENERAL INFO

-Mets can be a masculine noun meaning "dish" or "course" (of food), or it can be the first or second person singular conjugation of the verb "mettre" (to put, to place) in the present tense.
+Mets can be a masculine noun meaning "dish" or "course" (of food), or it can be the conjugation of the verb "mettre" (to put, to place) in the present tense.

 USAGE